akruszewski/gibl/manuscript/chapter4.md

 | `latest-blockchain:X`   |                       | When a peer gets this request it will update the blockchain, given it is valid. |
 | `valid-peers:X`         |                       | When a peer gets this request it will update the list of valid peers. |

-Here is our handler implementation.
+Here is the handler implementation.
 It will accept a `peer-context`, and an input/output ports.
 Given these it will read the input (command) and send the appropriate output (evaluated command) back to the peer:

 ```racket
 (define (handler peer-context in out)